 The oldest reference to flying half-staff can be found around the early 1600s, when the captain of Heart’s Ease, a British ship, died en route to Canada.
 On its return to London, the ship’s crew had lowered the flag to honor their departed captain.
 The British started the tradition of flying half-mast at exactly one flag’s width lower on days of mourning to make room for an invisible flag on top that represented their loss.

-When & How Should You Do It
+When & How Long You Do It

 - Memorial Day (Last Monday in May)

 - National Pearl Harbor Remembrance Day (Dec.
 7)

 - First Sunday of Fire Prevention Week (usually first Sunday in October)